XorTroll/uLaunch/README.md

 uLaunch is a very ambicious project, consisting on two custom library applets, a custom system application and a custom system applet, in order to replace the console's **HOME menu** with a custom, homebrew-orienteed one.

+No, this isn't any kind of HOME menu extension, injection, patch, etc. uLaunch is a **complete** reimplementation, 100% open-source, which also takes over eShop and Mii applets and flog system title, for its extended functionality.

 ## **NOTE:** the project is still a work-in-progress.
 Check what's left to do before release [here](TODO.md)!

 - The project is licensed as **GPLv2**.